Trust-Anchor-Group/Community/README.md

 **Note**: Once file folder reference is added, you need to restart the IoT Gateway service for the change to take effect.

+## Solution File

+A Visual Studio solution file, with references to the files and folders of this repository, is available: `Community.sln`.

 ## Main Page

 The main page of the community service is `/Community/Index.md`.